slegras/EBAI2017/hands-on/hands-on.md

 ### Goal
 The aim is to :
   * have an understanding of the nature of ChIP-Seq data
   * perform a complete analysis workflow including quality check (QC), read mapping, visualization in a genome browser and peak-calling.
-Use command line and open source software for each each step of the workflow and feel the complexity of the task
+Use command line and open source software for each step of the workflow and feel the complexity of the task
   * have an overview of possible downstream analyses
   * perform a motif analysis with online web programs